CDRT/docs/bios/settings/thinkpad/power.md

 <details><summary>Wake Up on Alarm</summary>

-One of 5 possible options for defining when the system shall turn on automatically:
+Define when the system will turn on automatically.

+Possible options:

 1.	**Disabled** - the system will not turn on automatically.
 Default.
 2. Single Event - the system will turn on one-time on the specified day and time.